zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson1.md

 ---
 title: "GitLab Compliance - Separation of Privileges"
-description: "This Hands-On Guide demonstrates how to create and view compliance center events."
+description: "This Hands-On Guide demonstrates separation of privileges"
 ---

 > Estimated time to complete: 10 minutes